 How do I control humidity levels?

 1. To help your plant slowly adjust to lower humidity and give the roots time to reestablish, we recommend sealing the potted and watered plant in a large freezer bag.
 This will keep the humidity closer to the levels the plant experienced during shipping.
 Leave the pot in the sealed bag for 2-3 days.
-See caution below about using this method for Mexican Butterworts.
+See note below about using this method for tropical and Mexican butterworts.

 2. After 2-3 days, peal open a corner of the bag so the top is about 20% open (see image below).
 Cutting a corner of the bag off or poking holes in it works too.
 This will drop the humidity around the plant slightly but not enough that the roots will struggle to keep up with replacing lost water.